NCAS-CMS/cfdm/docs/source/tutorial.rst

 ----------------

-A cell method construct describes how the data represent the variation of the physical quantity within the cells of the domain, and multiple cell method constructs allow multiple methods to be recorded.
-Because the application of cell methods is not commutative (e.g. a mean of variances is generally not the same as a variance of means), the `~cfdm.Field.cell_methods` method of the field construct returns an ordered dictionary of constructs.
-The order is the same as that in which cell method constructs were added to the field construct during :ref:`field construct creation <Field-construct-creation>`.
+A cell method construct describes how the data represent the variation of the physical quantity within the cells of the domain and is stored in a `~cfdm.CellMethod` instance.
+A field constructs allows multiple cell method constructs to be recorded.
+The application of cell methods is not commutative (e.g. a mean of variances is generally not the same as a variance of means), so the `~cfdm.Field.cell_methods` method of the field construct returns an ordered dictionary of constructs.
+The order is the same as that in which cell method constructs were added to the field construct during :ref:`field construct creation
+<Field-construct-creation>`.

 .. code-block:: python
    :caption: *Inspect the cell methods.
 The description follows the CF